pulumi/foundational-training/module-05-pulumi-import/exercises/README.md

     npm i @pulumi/terraform @pulumi/aws
     ```

-1. Using the
+1. In your Pulumi program, use the `terraform.state.RemoteStateReference` resource to reference the TF state file on disk, read the value of the `vpc_id` (a string) and `private_subnets` (an array of strings) outputs, and store them in local variables.

-Provision an EC2 instance in one of the private subnets and grant SSH access via SSM Systems Manager.
+1. Using the outputs from the previous step, provision an EC2 workload in one of the private subnets.
+Use the `vpc_id` output to create a security group and the `private_subnets` output to place the EC2 instance.
+(Simple examples of workloads would be a t3.micro instance running NGINX, or a t3.micro running SSM Systems Manager.)

 ## Replace Terraform by Converting from Terraform to Pulumi